gnikyt/cq/README.md

 You can use basic functions, composed functions, struct methods, and so on.

 Each of the built-in methods can be composed/wrapped ontop of one-another to build your desired requirements.
 Additionally, since any function that matches the signature will work, you can build your own wrapping functions as well.

+See below for examples of all built-in methods, but please ignore the actual job code and their silly method names, its just for display purposes.

 #### Function